An open letter to Windy V Ho

 You used me.
 You pretended to be my friend to get me to lend you money.
 When I pointed out that it seemed like you were using me because the last time I saw you was also the last time you wanted to borrow money.
 You replied "I'm not a saint…", a tacit admission of guilt.

-I am not religious, I don't know what a saint is, whether you are a saint is between you and the Pope.
+I am not religious, I don't know what a saint is, whether you are a saint or not is between you and the Pope.
 I only expected you to be a good person, to be honest, and to act toward me with the same good faith I showed you.
 But you didn't.

 I am human and I don't like to be used.
 Over the course of our supposed friendship, I lent you nearly $100,000 without interest.
 That loan saved you approximately $6,000 to $7,000 in interest, but it cost me.
 Had I invested that money instead of lending it to you, I would be $15,000 to $20,000 richer than I am today.
 I am poor but would have gladly made that sacrifice for a friend.
 But you weren't a friend, as soon as you got the money you wanted, you stopped pretending to be my friend.